mypyc/mypyc/doc/dev-intro.md

 something that is not supported, you are not likely to get a good error message.

-We aren't focused on feature completeness.
-Instead, we aim to support a Python subset that allows us to compile mypy for now.
+Here are some major things that aren't supported:

-Here are some major things that can't be compiled:
+* Unannotated functions
 * Functions that take `*args` or `**kwargs`
 * Decorated functions
 * Many dunder methods (only some work, such as `__init__` and `__eq__`)
-* Monkey patching
+* Monkey patching compiled functions or classes
 * Metaclasses
 * Async features
 * Enums